avierkin03/Research-data-from-my-telegram/README.md

-# Research-data-from-my-telegram
+# Researching data from my telegram
-Data visualization from my telegram using python.
+In this work, I analyzed my behavior in the telegram.
+Using information about messages, groups, chats from my telegram, I made a visualization of some questions that statistically show data about me as a user of this messenger.